Main Content

 Beta: [1×0]

-The best way to specify models to arima is using name-value arguments.
+The most flexible way to create a conditional mean model is by using the longhand syntax, or, setting property values using name-value arguments.
 You do not need, nor are you able, to specify a value for every model object property. arima assigns default values to any properties you do not (or cannot) specify.

 In condensed, lag operator notation, nonseasonal ARIMA(p,D,q) models are of the form